sudoankit/Personal-Website/README.md

 # Ankit's Website

-Personal website with links to my projects, email, blog, social media and tcosl (?).
+Personal website with links to my projects, blog, research notes and tcosl (?).

 ## TechStack

-I designed this website using Tachyons ( a CSS library).
+I designed this website using Tachyons ( a CSS library ).

 Why? because I'm quite the stickler for clean UI, minimal design and beautiful typography.

-It's hosted at GitHub with a custom domain from GoDaddy.
+It's hosted at GitHub with a custom domain from GoDaddy (I know, I plan to migrate soon).

 I hope you like the website!